Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, in patients with kidney failure or impaired kidney function, this filtering system becomes abnormal.
 Even everyday foods can cause potassium levels to spike.

-Dr. Parwez (in India) shared: "When the kidneys are not functioning properly, it becomes difficult to excrete potassium.
+Dr. Parwez (in India) shared: "When the kidneys are not functioning properly, it becomes difficult to eliminate potassium.
 When the potassium level in the blood increases, it increases the risk of heart attack.
 And in such cases, eating potassium-rich foods like bananas or coconuts, or eating them together, can pose a great risk to the body."

 High potassium levels can cause: